friedger/stacks-locking/README.md

 # Quickstart

-With a recent version of [Node.js 18](https://nodejs.org/de/blog/announcements/v18-release-announce/) and [Yarn 1](https://classic.yarnpkg.com/lang/en/) installed on your system, run
+With a recent version of [Node.js 18](https://nodejs.org/de/blog/announcements/v18-release-announce/) and [pnpm](https://pnpm.io/) installed on your system, run

 ```
-yarn && yarn dev
+pnpm install && pnpm dev
 ```

 # Documentation

-This project's documentation can be found in [the `docs` folder](./docs/REA DME.md).
+This project's documentation can be found in [the `docs` folder](./docs/README.md).